When we learn new knowledge, it is better to get the information from more than one channel.

 In fact, researchers have found that such integration can help children learn their native language.

-In a study newly published in Journal of Experimental Child Psychology, researchers examined whether motion aligned with speech could help 2-year-old children learn words.
+In a study published in the Journal of Experimental Child Psychology, researchers examined whether motion aligned with speech could help 2-year-old children learn words.

 If you are a parent, you may notice that a typical 2-year-old expands his/her vocabulary quite fast.